UP AND COMING EVENTS

 We are located at 1 Hill St, Chillagoe

 The club welcomes members and guests to use the facilities and charges a nominal fee for the use.
-The fees can be found on the schedule of fees and charges.
+The fees can provided, simply send us an email.

 The Clubhouse Warden is currently Paul Osborne 0417 713166 and the Caretaker is Clare Mullins, 07 4094 7121 or 0429 323867.

 If you are intending to use the facilities please let Clare know so she can make things ready.
 Please check in with Clare on arrival.

 The Club also welcomes school and adventure groups.
 The site is considered ideal as exclusivity can be provided.
 Group rates can be provided and all group bookings are by formal arrangement with as much notice as possible so as we can provide the level of facilities requested.

 The town of Chillagoe is located approximately 210 kilometres west of Cairns.
 Most of the road distance (all but a very few kilometers) is now sealed.
 The climate is generally quite warm during the middle of winter with cold nights, and ranging to hot and humid during summer.
 Summer also sees the heaviest rain, with most of the annual 800mm occurring between December and March.